itzmeanjan/ml-dsa/README.md

 verify | 86.3us | 134.4us

 > [!NOTE]
-> All numbers in the table above represent the median time, except for signing (minimum time).
+> All numbers in the table above represent the median time required to execute a specific algorithm, except for signing.
+In the case of signing, the number represents the minimum time required to sign a 32 -bytes message.
 Find more details in [benchmarking](#benchmarking).

 > [!NOTE]
 > Find ML-DSA standard @ <https://doi.org/10.6028/NIST.FIPS.204> - this is the document that I followed when implementing ML-DSA.
 I suggest you go through the specification to get an in-depth understanding of the scheme.